 – Semi-Aquatic Plants

-Some other plants have their leaves and root in the water.
+Some other plants have their leaves and roots in the water.
 An example is the Devil’s ivy plant; it is widespread for home aesthetic purposes.
 However, it is ideal as a paludarium because it has room for animals to sit on it.

 Other plants to consider are hydrophilic and Miramar weed because they are popular and easy to come across.
 They grow in and out of water columns.